-iTunes is a digital media player that lets you organize your music, movies, TV shows, and more on your Mac or PC, then add it to your iPod or iPhone.
+iTunes is a digital media player that lets you that lets you organize your music, movies, TV shows, and more on your Mac or PC, then add it to your iPod, iPhone or iPad.

 Comments from some of those who selected iTunes or iTunesU as one of their Top Tools